Effective Fall for eligible new entering UCLA doctoral students for travel on or after the first day of Fall quarter.

-- Student must consult with and obtain the signature of their faculty mentor before submitting the reimbursement request(s).
+- Students must consult with and obtain the signature of their faculty mentor before submitting the reimbursement request(s).

-- Student must not have any unresolved incompletes (I grades) on record at the time the travel took place.
+- Students must not have any unresolved incompletes (I grades) on record at the time the travel took place.

-- Student must have been registered/enrolled in a minimum of 12 units during the academic term in which the research/travel/professional activity took place and for which reimbursement is being requested.
-For summer travel, the student must have met this requirement in the previous Spring quarter and register/enroll in the subsequent fall.
+- Students must have been registered/enrolled in a minimum of 12 units during the academic term in which the research/travel/professional activity took place and for which reimbursement is being requested.
+For summer travel, the students must have met this requirement in the previous Spring quarter and register/enroll in the subsequent Fall.
 In-absentia registration is acceptable.

 - Student must complete the Graduate Division General Conditions for Student Travel and submit with the Doctoral Student Travel Grants Form.